matrix-org/matrix-spec-proposals/proposals/1442-state-resolution.md

 The following is an example room DAG, where time flows down the page.
-We assume event `B` is initially rejected by the server (due to not passing auth against the state, but does pass auth against its auth chain).
+We assume event `B` is initially rejected by the server (due to not passing auth against the state), but does pass auth against its auth chain.

 ![state-res-rejected.png](images/state-res-rejected.png)